uscensusbureau/DAS_2020_SDHC_Production_Code/mitre/cef-readers/README.md

 This is used for the SafeTab and PHSafe CEF Readers, which convert the CEF microdata files into Spark Dataframes that SafeTab and PHSafe use as inputs.

-This also contains code that adds variance information to the SafeTab output as a stopgap until SafeTab updates to include variance information, as well as code that stores the CEF data in a record layout format on s3.

 SafeTab Documentation for the format of its inputs is here:
 [SafeTab-H Documentation](../../phsafe/phsafe/PHSafe_Documentation.pdf)